 - How should medical notes be written?

 Medical notes should be written contemporaneously, using a structured format such as SOAP (Subjective, Objective, Assessment, Plan).
-Every entry must include patient identifiers, the date and time, the clinician's name and GMC number, and a signature.
-Language should be concise, legible, and free of non-standard abbreviations or jargon, so that any member of the multidisciplinary team can understand the record immediately.
+Every entry must include patient identifiers, the date and time, the clinician's name and NPI, and a signature.
+Language should be concise, legible, and free of non-standard abbreviations or jargon, so that any member of the care team can understand the record immediately.

 - What are the 5 C's of documentation?